dibyendumajumdar/ravi/README.rst

 * array of integers
 * array of numbers

 Everything else will just be dynamic type as in Lua.
-However in future I may enhance Ravi to recognise following types to make the language more user friendly:
+Ravi currently has syntactic support for following additional type declarations to make the language more user friendly, but the type checking is not yet implemented for these:

 * string
 * table
 * function
-* nil
 * boolean

-I may also allow following types depending on whether they help in the goals set for Ravi:

-* array of booleans
-* array of strings
-* array of functions
+* userdata

 Implementation Strategy
 -----------------------